tinyfpga/TinyFPGA-Bootloader/boards/Digilent-Arty/README.md

 This implementation is for the Arty using xc7a35tcsg324 but should work for any 7 series device.

-## Pinout
+## pinout

 This implementation uses the upper row of the JB PMOD.
-You can find a small pcb at (oshpark)[https://oshpark.com/shared_projects/UDlBSFXa].
+You can find a small pcb at [oshpark](https://oshpark.com/shared_projects/UDlBSFXa).
 Oshpark are very generous with their community support, please support them.
-You can find the source files for the pcb in my (github repo)[https://github.com/TomKeddie/prj-pmod/tree/master/hardware/pmod-usb-raw].
+You can find the source files for the pcb in my [github repo](https://github.com/TomKeddie/prj-pmod/tree/master/hardware/pmod-usb-raw).
 The PCB has both micro and mini usb, you can use either but not both!

 ```
 set_property PACKAGE_PIN C15 [get_ports pin_led]